tburrows13/SpidertronPatrols/README.md

 - For performance reasons, when items with associated data (such as modular armor) in a spidertron inventory are taken out of a connected dock's inventory, they lose all their data.
 This loses all the equipment in that armor's equipment grid
 - Performance is good, but not insignificant:
     - Docks are limited so that only 20 are updated each tick.
 Adding lots of docks will simply increase the update delay for each dock instead of reducing UPS
-    - Spidertrons waiting at waypoints also add to the mod update time.
-The "Inactivity" wait condition is particularly expensive
+    - Spidertrons waiting at waypoints also add to the mod update time
     - If you are running into performance problems, send me the save and I can probably make some improvements to the mod to help you
 - Use `/reset-sp-render-objects` if render objects (numbers and lines on the ground) are behaving unexpectedly